kmaida/firebase-rsvp/README.md

 }
 ```

 **Important:** These are very basic rules and can/*should* be expanded.
-Please see Firebase's documentation on [Securing Your Data](https://www.firebase.com/docs/security/guide/securing-data.html) to learn more about writing your own database rules and validation.
+Please see Firebase's documentation on [Securing Your Data](https://www.firebase.com/docs/security/guide/securing-data.html) and [Security API](https://www.firebase.com/docs/security/api/) to learn more about writing your own database rules and validation.

 ## Future Enhancements